-Building on the climate adaptation priorities articulated in Working Memorandum #2, which presents the Board-developed Themes and priorities, the attached Working Memorandum #10 (Attachment 1) identifies five high-level policy objectives in the Board-identified priority areas of Reliability, Resilience, Financial Sustainability, Affordability and Equity that are also included below.
-These policy objectives are intended to guide future specific implementation actions for advancing climate adaptation, including future policies, initiatives, and partnerships.
+Building on the climate adaptation priorities articulated in Working Memorandum #2, which presents the Board-developed themes and priorities, the attached Working Memorandum #10 (Attachment 1) identifies five high-level policies in the Board-identified priority areas of Reliability, Resilience, Financial Sustainability, Affordability and Equity.
+These five priority areas are described in detail below.
+The Policy Framework is intended to guide future specific implementation actions for advancing climate adaptation, including future policies, initiatives, and partnerships.
 These future actions remain subject to Board deliberation and approval, wherever appropriate.
 This effort is linked to the next steps enumerated in the CAMP4W Year One Progress Report.